-NATIONAL OUTCOME Efficient and Accessible Social System ACHIEVEMENTS For the fiscal 2020 period: The Victim and Witness Support Unit was unable to execute any initiatives due to: Covid-19 pandemic "Stay at Home" restrictions and related "lockdown" activities during the April to June 2020 period Structural Changes within the Unit for the period under review For the period October 2019 to June 2020: REAP provided assistance in the form of residential electricity to eighty-four (84) households (approximately three hundred and thirty-six (336) persons were impacted).
-Additionally, four (4) public education campaigns were conducted to bring awareness and inform members of the public about the REAP programme.
-Between the period July to September 2020, it is expected that: • An additional one hundred and twenty (120) beneficiaries would receive assistance under the REAP programme. • Further, approximately thirty (30) low-income households to be provided with electrical house wiring.
-BENEFICIARY CATEGORY Victims and witnesses of crime Low Income Home-owners and persons affected by fire or natural disasters.
-INITIATIVE VICTIM AND WITNESS SUPPORT UNIT The Victim and Witness Support Unit initiative, a civilian unit, was developed in 2008 as part of the transformation of the Trinidad and Tobago Police Service (TTPS).
+INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME VICTIM AND WITNESS SUPPORT UNIT Victims and witnesses of For the fiscal 2020 period: MINISTRY OF NATIONAL SECURITY The Victim and Witness Support Unit initiative, a civilian unit, was developed in 2008 as part of the transformation of the Trinidad and Tobago Police Service (TTPS).
 It aims to bridge the gap between the Police Service and the victims and witnesses of crime.
 Its efforts also focus on improving the relationship between the Police Service and communities thereby raising the levels of trust and public confidence.
-The Objectives of the Initiative are to: Educate clients and other stakeholders with the intention of minimising the risks of secondary victimisation; Collaborate with other agencies with the aim of enhancing the Unit's policies and programmes; Develop a network system to harmonic and non-governmental initiatives which and witness support; and Assist in promoting respect for the human dignity of victims through their interaction with all elements of the Police Service and by extension the Criminal Justice System RESIDENTIAL ELECTRIFICATION ASSISTANCE PROGRAMME (REAP) The Programme is targeted to low income households and is aimed at improving their social and economic welfare.
+The Objectives of the Initiative are to: • Educate clients and other stakeholders with the intention of minimising the risks of secondary victimisation; • Collaborate with other agencies with the aim of enhancing the Unit's policies and programmes; • Develop a network system to harmonise governmental and non-governmental initiatives which promote victim and witness support; and • Assist in promoting respect for the human dignity of victims through their interaction with all elements of the Police Service and by extension the Criminal Justice crime The Victim and Witness Support Unit was unable to execute any initiatives due to: Covid-19 pandemic "Stay at Home" restrictions and related "lockdown" activities during the April to June 2020 period Structural Changes within the Unit for the period under review MINISLEA OF PUBLIC UTILITIES RESIDENTIAL ELECTRIFICATION ASSISTANCE PROGRAMME (REAP) The Programme is targeted to low income households and is aimed at improving their social and economic welfare.
 It also seeks to accelerate residential access to an adequate supply of electricity in a safe and reliable manner, by providing house wiring assistance to: • Homeowners whose homes have never been wired; • Homeowners whose homes are at a risk of electrical fires and are in urgent need of rewiring as a pre-requisite to accessing electricity.
-AVE SECURITY Y OF NATIOI MINISTR J. ES MINISTRY OF PUBLIC UTILITI
+Low Income Home-owners and persons affected by fire or natural disasters.
+For the period October 2019 to June 2020: REAP provided assistance in the form of residential electricity to eighty-four (84) households (approximately three hundred and thirty-six (336) persons were impacted).
+Additionally, four (4) public education campaigns were conducted to bring awareness and inform members of the public about the REAP programme.
+Between the period July to September 2020, it is expected that: An additional one hundred and twenty (120) beneficiaries would receive assistance under the REAP programme.
+Further, approximately thirty (30) low-income households to be provided with electrical house wiring.
+Efficient and Accessible Social System